Doonesbury by Garry Trudeau for September 11, 2011

 12. Missing large

-rellimcire about 13 years ago
+rellimcire over 13 years ago

 Was 3000 miles away, commuting to work on a bus in LA.
 Still hit hard, still they sent us home (worked in a high rise, part shock, part security concern).
 Even though so far away, I’m with B.D. — will always remember, don’t wish to see coverage, don’t need to relive horror.
 At times there is a NY – LA antagonism, but on this only shared horror and complete sympathy with anyone close.